c0pperdragon/Amiga-Digital-Video/README.md

 ### CPLD adapter

-A very similar solution to the dirct adapter interfaces the Denise to the Raspbery Pi using a CPLD.
+A very similar solution to the direct adapter interfaces the Denise to the Raspbery Pi using a CPLD.
 This can be used to more finely tune the sampling.

 ### Big-box video interfaces